Harshchavan1/Harshchavan1/README.md

 **`Digital Craftsman (Developer/Student/Tech Enthusiast)`**

 I'm an full-stack developer and full-time student building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my Blog/Linkedin to more than 1000 connections.
+I publish that content on my Blog/Linkedin to more than 1000 individuals.

    <p align="left">
       <a href="[https://www.linkedin.com/in/harshvardhanchavan/]">